Noirvember 2020: Seven lesser-known film noirs.

 Death is a Caress / Døden er et kjærtegn (1949)

-Last, but, by no means least Death is a Caress is a unique film; the first Norwegian noir to be directed by a woman (Edith Carlmar).
+Last but not least, Death is a Caress is a unique film, the first Norwegian noir to be directed by a woman (Edith Carlmar).
 With a story told through flashbacks, Carlmar’s film revolves around the tempestuous and destructive love affair/marriage of young car mechanic Erik (Claus Wiese) and older socialite Sonja (Bjørg Riiser-Larsen).

-The first half of the plot definitely resembles James M. Cain’s classic The Postman Always Rings Twice.
-However, the second half takes an interesting and subversive turn, offering us a more realistic solution to the recurring conflicts of the classic film noir.
-For example, instead of murder, we have a divorce as Carlmar embeds the narrative within the realism of European filmmaking.
-However, this does not apply to happy endings as the marriage ends in a tragedy.
+The first half of the plot resembles James M. Cain’s classic The Postman Always Rings Twice.
+However, the second half takes an exciting and provocative turn, offering us a more realistic solution to the recurring conflicts of the classic film noir.
+For example, instead of murder, Carlmar embeds the narrative within the realism of European filmmaking.
+However, this does not apply to happy endings, as the marriage ends in a tragedy.

-Visually Death is a Caress has stood the test of time with some archetypical noir montages.
-Alongside remarkable editing in both expressionistic montages and transitions between scenes.
-With one scene particularly memorable as the hazy passage of time during a drunken night includes a surreal clock with beer bottles for hands.
+Visually Death is a Caress has stood the test of time with some archetypical noir montages, alongside great editing.
+One scene, in particular, remains memorable as the hazy passage of time during a drunken night is represented by a surreal clock with beer bottles for hands.

 But, what makes Death is a Caress different from its American cousins is the lack of studio censorship.
-In a 1940s film that openly talks about abortion, while also showing adulterers half-naked both pre-and post-coitus.
-In fact, at one point, Sonja’s female friends even justify her adultery by calling Erik more attractive than her husband.
-All of which creates a much more realistic journey than many American noirs of the time.
+After all, this is a 1940s film that openly talks about abortion and shows adulterers half-naked both pre-and post-coitus.
+In fact, at one point, Sonja’s female friends even justify her adultery by calling Erik more attractive than her husband, all of which create a more realistic journey than many American noirs of the time.